All Episodes

 Welcome to today's edition of the Rush 24-7 podcast.

-So once again, folks, I'm sitting here as is my duty, and I'm watching this Bernie Sanders Hillary Clinton rally in New Hampshire.
+So once again, folks, I'm sitting here, as is my duty, and I'm watching this Bernie Sanders Hillary Clinton rally in New Hampshire.

-I start laughing first off at what I'm hearing.
+I start laughing, first off, at what I'm hearing.

-Because I realize there's a bunch of dunderheads out there that are buying every syllable of it.
+Then I stop myself because I realize there's a bunch of dunderheads out there that are buying every syllable of it.

-Then that makes me scared.
+And that makes me scared.

 And then after I get scared, then I start getting angry.